Azure/Industrial-IoT/docs/deploy/howto-register-aad-applications.md

 * `<application-name>-client`: used for authentication of native clients, such as CLI tool
 * `<application-name>-web`: used for authentication of Web clients, such as Swagger

-Use the following command to run `aad-register.ps1` script for creation of App Registrations.
+Use the following command to run `aad-register.ps1` script for creation of the App Registrations.
-Specify desired application name instead of `<application-name>` and your tenant id.
+Specify desired application name instead of the `<application-name>` and your tenant id.
-Follow script commands and provide additional details where needed.
+Follow the script commands and provide additional details where needed.

 > Note: `ReplyUrl` has the following format `https://<application-name>.azurewebsites.net/`, as we are using
 > an instance of App Service to host Engineering Tool.